 If the friends are jerks, they might say this very loudly so that the couple in question can hear.
-Resulting in much blushing, and possibly a Snap Back
+Resulting in much blushing, and possibly a Snap Back, as they Cannot Spit It Out once they know they have an audience.
+This sort of thing is a typical Moment Killer.

-- In Magical Girl Lyrical Nanoha, after Caro sends a quick telepathic note to Erio, the both of them quickly vacate Subaru's hospital room after Teana arrives.
+- In Magical Girl Lyrical Nanoha Strikers, after Caro sends a quick telepathic note to Erio, the both of them quickly vacate Subaru's hospital room after Teana arrives.
 Man, even the kids can detect the lingering Les Yay.

 - In Genshiken, Sasahara and the other guys excuse themselves from Kousaka's apartment so he would be alone with Kasukabe.

-- The "let's spy on them" variation was a trademark schtick of everybody else in the house when Ranma and Akane had to talk in Ranma ½.
-This of course usually led to the interruption of said moments when someone inevitably either fell through the sliding doors, or got impatient and told them to Get On With It Already.
+- Ranma ½: The "let's spy on them" variation was a trademark schtick of everybody else in the house when Ranma and Akane had to talk.
+This of course usually led to the interruption of said moments when someone inevitably either fell through the sliding doors, or got impatient and told them to get on with it.
 The same thing happens with Ukyo and Shampoo.

 - Played straight multiple times and subverted once in Cardcaptor Sakura.
 In the manga (and second movie of the anime), Tomoyo (and Meiling) often make excuses to disappear when Syaoran gets close to confessing his love to Sakura.
 Subverted once with Sakura and Yukito in the Path of Stars; everyone makes sure they enter together alone, Eriol even holds off his mischief for a while, but the talk that ensues is Yukito turning Sakura down and helping her realize that she loves him as family.